 “Tamraptra,” which holds the authenticity for performing various Pujas.

 Please contact this Tamraptradhari panditji, which means the (holder of Tamraptra) panditji.

-Let us have an spiritual experience of Pujas done in Trimbakeshwar Temple.
+Let us have an spiritual experience of Pujas done in Trimbakeshwar Shiva Temple and trimbakeshwar temple's area.
 Yajmana who wish to have a pure connection to Lord Shiva can connect with the Purohits.

-Welcome to the Trimbakeshwar Temple official website of Purohit Sangh.
+Welcome to the official website of Purohit sangh (www.purohitsangh.org).
 It is an official committee of approximately 300 authenticated Guruji.
 They are registered and certified with registration number Y203-215.
 Purohit Sangh Guruji are members of the Trimbakeshwar Temple trust.
 They all are Tamrapatradhari Purohits.
-Tamrapatra Dhari means they have a legal birthright to perform various puja in the Trimbakeshwar Temple.
+Tamrapatra Dhari means they have a legal birthright to perform various puja in the Trimbakeshwar Shiva Temple.
 They are part of Sanstha called “Purohit Sangh.”
-With the help of the Trimbakeshwar Temple official website of Purohit Sangh, you can book Puja/Pandit Online.
+With the help of the official website of Purohit Sangh, you can book Puja/ online Pandit.
 Just in one click, you will get all the information about Panditji, who performs puja in the Trimbakeshwar Temple.

 For Online Pooja Booking please click on the below Guruji Profiles.
 These Guriji’s hold the Tamprapatra (Copper inscription), Who has the rights to perform these puja in Trimbakeshwar.